lilianaziolek/lilianaziolek.github.io/_posts/2019-07-02-quick-guide-to-javascript-ecosystem-from-senior-java-dev-pov.md

 ---
 title:  "A (super)quick guide to VueJS ecosystem - from senior Java dev point of view"
 categories:
+  - javascript
+  - java
+  - vuejs
+  - nuxt
-  - javascript, java, vuejs, nuxt, high-level
+  - high-level
 ---

 # JavaScript ecosystem in a nutshell